enaml-ops/concourse-deploy-cloudfoundry/README.md

     git clone https://github.com/enaml-ops/concourse-deploy-cloudfoundry.git
     ```

-1. Copy the sample config file `vault-host-sample.json`.
+1. Copy the sample config file `vault-hostvars-sample.json`.

     ```
     cd concourse-deploy-cloudfoundry
-    cp vault-host-sample.json vault-host.json
+    cp vault-hostvars-sample.json vault-hostvars.json
     ```

-1. Edit `vault-host.json`, adding the appropriate values.
+1. Edit `vault-hostvars.json`, adding the appropriate values.

     ```
-    $EDITOR vault-host.json
+    $EDITOR vault-hostvars.json
     ```

     All available keys can be listed by querying the plugin.
-If not specified in `vault-host.json`, default values will be used where possible.
+If not specified in `vault-hostvars.json`, default values will be used where possible.

     ```
     omg-linux deploy-product cloudfoundry-plugin-linux --help
     ```

-1. Load the key/value pairs into `vault`:
+1. Load your deployment k/v pairs into `vault`.  `VAULT_HASH` here and `vault_hash_hostvars` in `credentials.yml` must match.

     ```
     VAULT_ADDR=http://YOUR_VAULT_ADDR:8200
-    VAULT_HASH=secret/cf-staging-ips
+    VAULT_HASH=secret/cf-staging-hostvars
-    vault write ${VAULT_HASH} @vault-host.json
+    vault write ${VAULT_HASH} @vault-hostvars.json
     ```

-1. Delete or move `vault-host.json` to a secure location.
+1. Delete or move `vault-hostvars.json` to a secure location.
 1. Copy the credentials template.

     ```